vgwb/Antura/Assets/_discover/_quests/PL_02 Wroclaw Dwarves/PL_02 _README design notes.md

 - **Dwarf 4 - The Painter**
   - **Location:** Panorama Racławicka.
   - **Fact:** A panorama is a giant painting that surrounds the viewer.
-  - **Setup:** A museum helper or painter guide introduces the artwork.
-  - **Challenge:** Find the key in the panorama area, then complete a picture-matching puzzle.
+  - **Challenge:** Find the key in the panorama area, then complete a picture puzzle.
-  - **Hint:** A living letter points to the key under the frame.
+  - **Hint:** the key under the frame.
   - **Reward:** The Painter Dwarf.

 #### Area 3: Centennial

-This hub focuses on nature, architecture, and public spectacle.

-- **Difficulty Role:** Easier branch.
-- **Unlock State:** Available at the same time as the Center Hub after Cathedral.

 - **Dwarf 5 - Animal Lover**
   - **Location:** Wrocław ZOO.
   - **Fact:** Wrocław ZOO is the largest zoo in Poland.
-  - **Setup:** A zoo keeper or landmark helper introduces the place.
-  - **Challenge:** Find the key near an animal sign or enclosure, then get keeper approval to use it.
+  - **Challenge:** Find the key near an animal sign, then get keeper approval to use it.
-  - **Hint:** A living letter points to the correct zoo clue.
   - **Reward:** The Animal Lover Dwarf.

 - **Dwarf 6 - The Architect**
   - **Location:** Centennial Hall.
   - **Fact:** Centennial Hall is a huge building with a distinctive dome, used for shows and events.
-  - **Setup:** A local guide introduces the hall.
-  - **Challenge:** Find the key near the hall or model area, then solve a building puzzle.
+  - **Challenge:** Find the key near the iglica, then solve a building puzzle.
   - **Hint:** A living letter reveals where the key appears after the puzzle.
   - **Reward:** The Architect Dwarf.

 - **Dwarf 7 - The Conductor**
   - **Location:** Multimedia Fountain.
   - **Fact:** The fountain is famous for shows that combine water, lights, and music.
-  - **Setup:** A helper introduces the fountain show.
-  - **Challenge:** Find the key near the stage, then complete a simple pattern or sound activity.
+  - **Challenge:** Find the key in the pool, then complete a simple pattern or sound activity.
   - **Hint:** A living letter points to the stage clue.
   - **Reward:** The Conductor Dwarf.

 #### Area 4: Sky Tower

-This hub shifts from historical landmarks to modern city life.

-- **Unlock Rule:** The Sky Tower unlocks only after both the **Center Hub** and the **Centennial Hub** are completed.
+The Sky Tower unlocks only after both the **Center Hub** and the **Centennial Hub** are completed.
-- **Final Gate:** This is the last hub of the quest.

 - **Dwarf 8 - The Writer**
   - **Location:** Near the base of the Sky Tower.
   - **Fact:** Olga Tokarczuk is a Nobel Prize-winning writer associated with Wrocław.
-  - **Setup:** A reader, bookseller, or librarian introduces the clue.
-  - **Challenge:** Find the key in the reading corner, then complete a short reading or observation task.
+  - **Challenge:** Find the key in the reading corner, then complete a short reading task.
-  - **Hint:** A living letter points to the reading corner.
+  - **Hint:** points to the reading corner.
   - **Reward:** The Writer Dwarf.

 - **Dwarf 9 - The Traveler**
   - **Location:** Sky Tower plaza.
   - **Fact:** The plaza shows the modern and busy side of the city.
-  - **Setup:** Plaza visitors introduce the place.
-  - **Challenge:** Find the key in the plaza, then combine two clues to use it correctly.
+  - **Challenge:** Find the key in the plaz
-  - **Hint:** A living letter points to the hidden bench key.
+  - **Hint:**  hidden bench key.
   - **Reward:** The Traveler Dwarf.

 - **Dwarf 10 - The Keymaster**
   - **Location:** In front of the Sky Tower elevator.
-  - **Condition:** The final cage only becomes active after the previous Sky Tower dwarves are freed and both branch hubs are already complete.
+  - **Condition:** The final cage only becomes active after the previous Sky Tower dwarves are freed
-  - **Setup:** The rescued dwarves and nearby signs point to the last rescue.
-  - **Challenge:** Find the final key near the elevator, then use the rescued dwarves' clues to activate the last lock.
+  - **Challenge:** Find the final key near the tram
-  - **Hint:** A living letter confirms the final key location.
   - **Reward:** The Keymaster Dwarf unlocks the elevator.

 #### Final Assessment

 - Ride the elevator to the top of the Sky Tower.
 - Antura has already moved on, but the rescue is acknowledged and the player gets a final city view.
-- Finish with a short recap.
+- final assessment with 3 short recap questions:

-At the top of the Sky Tower, the player answers 3 short recap questions.

 1. **What is a famous symbol of Wrocław?**
 - **A dwarf**